 After Mugen defeats Hyuga Group and the gangs of S.W.O.R.D. protect their land from Iemura Group; this time, The Amamiya Brothers seek justice and take revenge on Kamizono Group – another gang that’s affiliated with the powerful Kuryu.
 With a little help from a female hacker and the boys of Sannoh Rengokai, The Amamiya Brothers try to expose the illegal transactions of this dangerous syndicate.

-The Red Rain hits close to home -literally- since some scenes were filmed in my country.
-The action-packed opening sequence took place in Manila’s historic Walled City where the university I went to is located.
-The other super familiar locations include The Manila Cathedral, Manila Central Post Office, Binondo (Chinatown), and Manila American Cemetery located in Fort Bonifacio which is only 30 minutes away from my current residence.
+Some scenes in the movie were filmed in my country.
+The action-packed opening sequence took place in Manila’s historic Walled City where the university I graduated from is located.
+The other familiar locations include The Manila Cathedral, Manila Central Post Office, Binondo (Chinatown), and Manila American Cemetery located in Fort Bonifacio which is only 30 minutes away from my current residence.
 Regardless of the time of the year, the heat in this city always goes beyond 30 degrees Celsius.
-So, while watching this flick, my thought goes from “Why did I not stalk them when they’re filming near my home?” to “They must’ve felt so uncomfortable, wearing suits and leather jackets, in this temperature.” the entire time.
+So, while watching this flick, my thought goes from “Why did I not stalk them when they’re filming nearby?” to “They must’ve felt so uncomfortable, wearing suits and leather jackets, in this temperature.” the entire time.

 Some shots are impressive but not quite as stylish as the Korean movie Master which used some of the same filming locations.